Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Introduction

 In this context, there is a need to explore alternative approaches that can take advantage of the computational properties of quantum systems, but do not have to run on digital quantum computers.
 One such approach may be quantum annealing \cite{Annealing,Dwave}, which runs on specialized quantum devices dedicated to combinatorial optimization of particular cost functions.
 Another one is digital annealing \cite{Digital,Digital2,Digital3}, which draws on properties of quantum annealing to simulate it classically.

-On the other hand, one of the most promising technologies, although more unknown within the industry, is tensor networks (TN) \cite{TN}.
+On the other hand, one of the most promising technologies, although less known within industry, is tensor networks (TN) \cite{TN}.
 Tensor networks are a class of quantum-inspired algorithms and techniques based on mimicking the tensor operations performed by a quantum computer, but executing them on classical computers.
 By using tensor properties, the execution of such operations can be optimized, especially in cases where the entire quantum state vector is not required, but only properties of it.

 Another relevant feature of tensor networks is that they allow the efficient representation of certain families of quantum states, by means of representations such as the matrix product state (MPS)\cite{MPS1,MPS2}, also called tensor train (TT), or projected entangled pair states (PEPS) \cite{MPS2}.
 In this way, with a reduced amount of memory we can perform quantum calculations and obtain properties of complex systems.
-These same representations have been relevant to the world of machine learning, since they are capable of compressing models by reducing the memory required without losing a notable amount of precision \cite{Compress1,Compress2,ML_TN}.
+These same representations have also been relevant to machine learning, since they can compress models by reducing the memory required without necessarily losing a notable amount of precision \cite{Compress1,Compress2,ML_TN}.

-Given all these capabilities, tensor networks are highly susceptible to be used in industrial contexts, being able to address highly complex and large problems efficiently.
-Despite being a relatively mature field at the academic level (initiated in 1971 by Penrose \cite{Penrose}), its study applied to industry is recent and always associated with quantum computing.
-However, given the great results achieved in recent years by tensor networks, outperforming quantum algorithms executable on current hardware \cite{Q_Adv1,Q_Adv2}, many companies are beginning to take an interest in the study and implementation of this technology.
+Given all these capabilities, tensor networks are relevant to industrial contexts when the chosen tensorization exposes low-rank, local, hierarchical, sparse, or topology-aligned structure.
+When the required ranks or contraction widths grow rapidly, the same representations may become impractical.
+Despite being a relatively mature field at the academic level (initiated in 1971 by Penrose \cite{Penrose}), its study applied to industry is more recent and often associated with quantum computing.
+At the same time, recent tensor-network simulations have also become part of the classical benchmark used to assess quantum-hardware claims \cite{Q_Adv1,Q_Adv2,QAdvPerspective}, which has increased interest in their practical deployment.

 In this paper we survey the main uses of tensor networks for industrial use cases, compiling state-of-the-art articles and exposing the strengths and weaknesses of each technique.
 In addition, we classify the algorithms according to their specific use case.
 The field of tensor networks has an extensive and complex literature, so the aim of this article is to serve as an introductory guide to it.